myltik/azure-docs.ru-ru/articles/storsimple/storsimple-manage-bandwidth-templates.md

 <properties
-   pageTitle="Управление шаблонами пропускной способности StorSimple | Microsoft Azure" description="Управление шаблонами пропускной способности StorSimple, предоставляющее возможность использования пропускной способности элементов управления." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage your StorSimple bandwidth templates | Microsoft Azure" description="Describes how to manage StorSimple bandwidth templates, which allow you to control bandwidth consumption." services="storsimple" documentationCenter="" authors="alkohli"